mladenivkovic/mesh-hydro/README.md

 - A good old C compiler.
 Code is written in C11 standard.
 I only tested it with `gcc 8.3.0` though.
 - GNU make to compile without much hassle.
 The Makefile is set up for GCC.
 - python 3 with numpy and matplotlib for plotting.
 - LaTeX to create the TeX files.
 I hardcoded the `pdflatex` command in the scripts.
+It doesn't require any fancy LaTeX packages.